 - Status The status for standard servers is either up or down. - Type The type of server or CIM.
-For blade chassis, the type can be Blade Chassis, Blade, BladeChassisAdmin, and BladeChassisURL.
-Type also includes TierDevice and KVMSwitch. - Availability The Availability can be Idle, Connected, Busy, or Unavailable.
-Blade servers will have an availability of either shared or exclusive when a connection to that blade is in place. - 2.
-Click View by Port, View by Group or View by Search to switch between views. - 3.
-Click the Port Name of the target server you want to access.
+For blade chassis, the type can be Blade Chassis, Blade, BladeChassisAdmin, and BladeChassisURL. - Click View by Port, View by Group or View by Search to switch between views. - 3.
+Define a set of ports to be scanned on the KX II using the Set Scan function.
+See Scanning Ports (on page 50). - Click the Port Name of the target server you want to access.
 The Port Action Menu appears.
-See Port Action Menu (on page 44) for details on available menu options. - 4.
-Choose the desired menu command from the Port Action Menu.

-To change the display sort order:
+See Port Action Menu (on page 48) for details on available menu options. - 5.
+Choose the desired menu command from the Port Action Menu. - To change the display sort order and/or view more ports on the same page: - 1.
 Click the column heading by which you want to sort.
-The list of KVM target servers is sorted by that column.
+The list of KVM target servers is sorted by that column. - In the Rows per Page, enter the number of ports to be displayed on the page and click Set.